0nTheGoRepairs/Thinkpad-T450s-Opencore-0.8-English-Intel-WIFI-Monterey-Hackintosh/README.md

-Originally modified to work with Mac OS Monterey.
+This EFI was based on CLAY-BIOS's excellent work, found here: https://github.com/CLAY-BIOS/Lenovo-ThinkPad-T450s-Hackintosh-OpenCore/blob/master/README-English.md and was modified to work with Mac OS Monterey.
 Compatible with: Thinkpad T450s, T450, X250, and 3rd Gen X1 Carbon.

 What works: Everything besides VGA.
 Touchscreen support on 3rd gen X1 Carbon.
 SD-card slot also works without any issue.